-indicate that the structure of Hurricane Bonnie favored the growth of long-lived cells, primarily in the downshear-left quadrant with respect to the ambient vertical wind shear vector.
+The helicity presented in this paper is cell-relative (Davies-Jones et al. 1990).
+The large observed values indicate that the structure of Hurricane Bonnie favored the growth of long-lived cells, primarily in the downshear left quadrant with respect to the ambient vertical wind shear vector.
 Intense cells grew in that quadrant on both days in the presence of large helicity.

 Empirical supercell parameters indicated that helicity contributions supplemented moderate CAPE to produce values supportive of supercell development.

 The following sequence of events is proposed.
-Hurricane Bonnie experienced a strong increase in vertical wind shear on 23 August (Fig. 1).
-In response, enhanced in-up-out flow occurred downshear, and indown-out flow upshear (Fig. 9; see also Franklin et al. 1993; Black et al. 2002).
-As a direct result of this response, cell-relative helicity dramatically increased downshear (Fig. 2).
-Downshear convection, already favored by the shear-induced circulation, became stronger and longer-lived as a result of the large helicity (Figs. 4 and 5).
+Hurricane Bonnie experienced a strong increase in vertical wind shear on 23 August (Figure 1).
+In response, enhanced in-up-out flow occurred downshear, and in-down-out flow upshear (Figure 9; see also Franklin et al. 1993; Black et al. 2002).
+As a direct result of this response, cell-relative helicity dramatically increased downshear (Figure 2).
+Downshear convection, already favored by the shear-induced circulation, became stronger and longer-lived as a result of the large helicity (Figures 4-5).
 It is hypothesized that the downshear cells contained large vorticity, consistent with what is expected in a large-helicity environment.
 It is further proposed that these cells organized upscale (Lilly 1986) to offset the influence of vertical shear and help maintain the vortex.
 This argument uses the concepts of Montgomery et al. (2006), in which spinup of a storm occurs via the upscale organization of vorticity within individual cells.

 Although an association of large helicity and intense convection has been shown in this paper, there is insufficient evidence of the radar and vorticity structure of the cells to be certain that supercells were present.
-Nevertheless, several pieces of evidence, both direct and inNovember 2008 nelicity and the pendix, however direct, support the importance of helicity and the existence of supercells in the evolution of Hurricane Bonnie:
+Nevertheless, several pieces of evidence, both direct and indirect, support the importance of helicity and the existence of supercells in the evolution of Hurricane Bonnie: